nftperp/nftperp-sdk/README.md

 });
 ```

-_note_: _currently limited nft collections are supported. to get a list of supported assets do:_
+_note_: _currently limited nft collections are supported. to get a list of supported amms do:_

 ```ts
 console.log(nftperp.getSupportedAmms(Instance.BETA));